-I have already talked about the event circle and the summary of my MSc research findings (mentioned in that article) is available for you to read in our toolbox.
+I have already talked about the event circle and the summary of my MSc research findings (mentioned in that article) is available for you to read here.
 Today’s post is to reiterate I consider it very important to keep the event circle going round and round.
 For that I have combined a list of eight basic rules to follow.

 But first, to give you another idea about the topic, let’s see what the different models are showing how much attention can be paid to those three main stages of any event planning process.
 For instance,